openstack-infra/nodepool/doc/source/configuration.rst

 static nodes
 ~~~~~~~~~~~~

-Each entry in a pool`s nodes section indicates a static node and it's
+Each entry in a pool's nodes section indicates a static node and it's
 corresponding label.

 **required**

   ``name``
   The hostname or ip address of the static node.
+This must be unique
+  across all nodes defined within the configuration file.

   ``labels`` (list)
   The list of labels associated with the node.